- My exercise routine was rigid the whole time I was overweight

-Now, that I’m twice his age at the time of his run, I realize what a little kid he was.
+Now that I’m twice the age Terry was at the time of his run, I realize what a little kid he was.
 And how so much of his run happened down quiet roads without anyone watching.

 Here’s a photo of Alex in the 2019 Terry Fox top!